bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/scott_personal_journal.md

 0005
 </details>

+As of December 2024, this file does not need a password anymore.
+It used to have one on the older version of the [webpage](../webpage).
+On this older version, [Syko](../characters/syko)'s (then-current, now old) user number was the number used for this password.

-The password for this file is [Syko](../characters/syko)'s user number.
-However, both the Kingslayer codec and Sof's journal state that Scott is sadly dead.
+Both the Kingslayer codec and Sof's journal state that Scott is sadly dead.
 The relation to Syko, a character we see in Youtopia and the [booklet](../lore/booklet), is currently unknown.
-As of December 2024, this file does not need a password anymore.

 ***